Adoption Tax Credit Canada: What Expenses Qualify and How to Claim

 In the Northwest Territories, adoption costs include several line items that families in southern provinces rarely face:

-• Travel costs for mandatory in-person meetings — if you live in Inuvik, Hay River, or a fly-in community, the cost of traveling to Yellowknife for home study interviews or court appearances is eligible
+- Travel costs for mandatory in-person meetings — ask CRA whether travel from Inuvik, Hay River, or a fly-in community to Yellowknife qualifies

 What the Credit Doesn't Replace

 The adoption expenses credit is a useful offset, but it doesn't eliminate the financial weight of adoption in the North.
-Intercountry adoption can cost $20,000 to $50,000 in total.
+Intercountry adoption costs $30,000 or more and can reach $50,000 or more.
 Even departmental adoption carries legal costs and pre-placement fees that add up quickly.

 Understanding every eligible expense — and keeping meticulous records from day one of your application — is the most direct way to maximize what you recover.